toastyman231/BasedEngine/README.md

 - ~~The build system is a bit complicated, everything is kind of just all shoved into one giant premake file.
 If I add more libraries that need to be linked, but I don't add the include paths to all existing projects, the ones that should work will not compile.
 A way to separate projects so they only care about themselves and the engine would be nice.
 I might be able to include them the same way I include GLAD's project.~~
     - The mkproject command mentioned above takes care of this concern as well.
 - A GUI editor would be nice to have at some point, but it's a lot of effort to make that I could be using to make actual games (or just improving the engine in general).
+- LoadScene cannot reload an already loaded scene, because all LoadScene really does is swap which scene is currently being rendered.
+I will need to have some way to load a scene by reading from a file of some sort to get all of it's entities, then on load create each of those entities and destroy all entities in the current scene
 - I've only tested it on Windows, theoretically it should work on Mac and Linux, but your mileage will probably vary.

 ## Contributing